 MCor Paper Printer

-- Uses glue to assemble A4 paper into successive layers, forming a solid 3D part.
+- Will mechanically cut and glue successive layers of A4 paper, forming a solid 3D part.

-- Positives: low cost and environmentally friendly process
+- Positives: low cost and comparatively a more environmentally friendly process.

 +44 (0)20 7590 4337